mortenc/portfolio-jekyll/README.md

 # mortenchristoffersen.com

 ##What's this?
-This, my friend, is the repo for a new version of my personal website, [mortenchristoffersen.com](http://mortenchristoffersen.com).
+This is the repo for a new version of my personal website, [mortenchristoffersen.com](http://mortenchristoffersen.com).
 I'm currently rebuilding the site in Jekyll as a learning experience.

 ##Technologies: